lamb-russell/product-classifier/README.md

-# Product Categorizer Project
+# Product Classifier Project

-This project implements a product classification tool using the `OllamaLLM` model from `LangChain`.
-The tool classifies product descriptions into a set of predefined categories based on natural language processing.
+This project provides a tool for classifying product descriptions into predefined categories using the `OllamaLLM` model from `LangChain`.
+It supports both individual and batch classification, with logging enabled for tracking model responses and outputs.
+Additionally, the project includes unit tests for validating the classification functionality.

 ## Table of Contents